Wakefield Westgate railway station: Early history

+Twentieth century

 Starting in 1967, British Rail embarked on an extensive rebuild of the second station, resulting in the removal of the clock tower and most of the station buildings.
 The station's decorative and elegant frontage and pavilion roof were demolished and replaced with an austere counterpart.
 The rebuilt station was "aesthetically inferior to its earlier incarnation, soon proved to be too cramped to cope with a rise in passenger numbers."
 It was poorly laid out with few opportunities for retail and other services.
 Infilling the station forecourt to the level of the first-storey platform provided direct access to the up platform level, but there was no level access to the down platform except via a barrow crossing.

 Westgate became the main station in the town because of its location on the main line from Leeds to London.
 Until the mid-1960s, it had regular services to Bradford Exchange via and Ossett and via Morley Top and also to Castleford via the Methley Joint Railway, but these services fell victim to the Beeching cuts between 1964 and 1966.

 The station was electrified along with the rest of the Leeds branch of the East Coast Main Line in the late 1980s.
 During this time the up through line towards Doncaster was removed, in order to allow the electrification masts to be erected.